Financial Wellness

 - Marketing and promotional products

-- Scholarships for credit unions’ community partners
+- Scholarships for credit unions’ community partners or to individuals

 - Direct donations to credit unions supporting community nonprofits without a project component